Reinforcement Learning with Dual-Observation for General Video Game Playing: GVGAI Learning Competition

-The detailed competition task and rules are described by \cite{perez2019general,gvgaibook2019}, as well as the competition website\footnote{\url{http://aingames.cn/gvgai/ppsn_cog2020}.}.
-In short, three different games, with five levels each, are provided in the learning competition.
-For each game, two levels are released as training levels, the other three are kept unknown to participants for testing.
+Three different games, each with five levels, are provided in the learning competition.
+For each game, two levels are released as training levels, the other three remain unknown to participants for testing.
 At every game tick, an agent receives a screenshot of the current game screen, a list of legal actions, its game score as well as the game termination state (\texttt{PLAYER\_WINS} or \texttt{PLAYER\_LOSES} if the game is terminated, otherwise \texttt{NO\_WINNER}), and is expected to return an action to play within a certain time.
 The agent is expected to be able to play levels that were unseen during training.
+Readers are referred to \cite{perez2019general,gvgaibook2019} and the competition website\footnote{ \url{http://aingames.cn/gvgai/ppsncog2020}} for more detailed competition task and rules.